Fanum (streamer): Career

 Fanum began streaming on Twitch in November 2016 and made his YouTube channel, JustFanum, in May 2017.
 He posted his first video in February 2019.
 He streamed NBA 2K and later expanded to IRL vlogs, which often drew upon his experiences in New York.

 In March 2023, he won "Best Roleplay Streamer" at the 2022 Streamer Awards.
 On August 27, 2023, Fanum won "Breakout Streamer of the Year" at the 13th Streamy Awards.
 Fanum has been featured on the music video for Offset's September 2023 single "Fan" alongside Kai Cenat.

 In February 2024, he won "Best Roleplay Streamer" at the 2023 Streamer Awards.
 On June 2, 2024, he played in a soccer charity match hosted by British YouTube group Beta Squad and American YouTube group AMP at Selhurst Park, London, England, where he played for team AMP.
 The event raised money for The Water Project.
 Later that month, he appeared as a contestant in the Sidemen reality competition series Inside.
 The series features 10 guests who compete in challenges to secure a prize fund totalled at £1 million, with everything they buy or do costing money from the prize fund.
 He was in the show for seven days and finished in 4th place.
 Later in December 2024, he was nominated for "Best Roleplay Streamer" at the 2024 Streamer Awards.

 On February 14, 2025, Fanum participated in "Match for Hope 2025", a soccer charity event hosted in Doha, Qatar, as a player for team AboFlah & KSI, facing off against team Chunkz & IShowSpeed.
-The match ended with team AboFlah & KSI's 6-5 victory over team Chunkz & IShowSpeed.
+The match ended with team AboFlah & KSI's 6–5 victory over team Chunkz & IShowSpeed.
 The event managed to raise more than $10.7 million for charity.

 On March 8, 2025, Fanum participated in the 2025 Sidemen Charity Match, held at Wembley Stadium in London, United Kingdom, playing for the YouTube Allstars team.

 AMP Group

 Fanum is an original and prominent member of the American content collective known as Any Means Possible (AMP).
 He contributes to the group's collaborative challenge videos.
 Fanum invited popular streamer Kai Cenat to the AMP group.
-In August 2023, Kai Cenat was arrested following a meet-and-greet he hosted with Fanum in Union Square Park that resulted in at least 2,000 people crowding the park.
+In August 2023, Kai Cenat was arrested following a meet-and-greet in Union Square Park he hosted with Fanum that resulted in at least 2,000 people crowding the park.
 The event resulted in property destruction and several injuries.
 While no charges were placed against Fanum, Cenat was charged with inciting a riot.